Competitive Perimeter Defense of Conical Environments

-there does not exist a $c$-competitive algorithm for any constant $c$ and no algorithm, either online or offline, can capture all intruders. \end{theorem} \begin{proof} Consider an online algorithm $\mathcal{A}$ and an optimal offline algorithm $\mathcal{O}$.
+there does not exist a $c$-competitive algorithm for any constant $c$ and no algorithm, either online or offline, can capture all intruders. \end{theorem} \begin{proof} In this proof, we first construct an input sequence and then determine the number of intruders captured in that input sequence by any online algorithm.
+Finally, we compare the performance with the performance of an optimal offline algorithm to establish the result.

+Consider an online algorithm $\mathcal{A}$ and an optimal offline algorithm $\mathcal{O}$.
 For both algorithms, assume that the vehicle starts at the origin at time $0$.
-The input instance starts with a stream of intruders that arrive at location $(1,\theta)$ starting at time $1$, $\frac{1-\rho}{v}$ time units apart.
+The input instance starts at time instant $1$ with a \emph{stream} of intruders, i.e., a single intruder being released every $\frac{1-\rho}{v}$ time units apart, at location $(1,\theta)$.
 If $\mathcal{A}$ never captures any stream intruders, the stream never ends meaning the algorithm $\mathcal{A}$ will not be $c$-competitive for any constant $c\geq 1$, and the first result follows as the optimal offline algorithm can move to $(\rho,\theta)$ and capture all the stream intruders.
-We thus assume $\mathcal{A}$ does capture at least one stream intruder, say the $i$th one, at time $t$.
+We thus assume $\mathcal{A}$ does capture at least one stream intruder, say the $i^{\text{th}}$ one, at time $t$.
 The input instance ends with the release of a burst of $c+1$ intruders that arrive at location $(1,-\theta)$ at the same time instant $t$.

-We now identify how many intruders $\mathcal{A}$'s vehicle can capture.
-First, it cannot capture stream intruders 1 through $i-1$ because the stream intruders arrive $\frac{1-\rho}{v}$ time units apart meaning the previous intruder reaches the perimeter and thus escapes just as the next stream intruder arrives.
+We now identify how many intruders $\mathcal{A}$ can capture.
+First, it cannot capture stream intruders 1 through $i-1$ because the stream intruders arrive $\frac{1-\rho}{v}$ time units apart meaning the previous intruder reaches the perimeter and thus is lost just as the next stream intruder arrives.
 We now show that the vehicle cannot capture any of the $c+1$ burst intruders.
-At time $t$, the vehicle must be at most $r$ distance away from the $i$th stream intruder in order to capture it.
+At time $t$, the vehicle must be at most $r$ distance away from the $i^{\text{th}}$ stream intruder in order to capture it.
 Likewise, it has only $\frac{1-\rho}{v}$ time to move to capture the $c+1$ burst intruders that arrived at time $t$.
-From Lemma \ref{lem:min_time} and our given conditions, $2(\rho\sin(\theta)-r)>\frac{1-\rho}{v}$ (resp. $2(\rho-r)>\frac{1-\rho}{v}$) for $\theta<\frac{\pi}{2}$ (resp. $\theta\geq \frac{\pi}{2}$), the vehicle will not be able to capture the burst intruders.
+From Lemma \ref{lem:min_time} and our given conditions, $2(\rho\sin(\theta)-r)>\frac{1-\rho}{v}$ (resp. $2(\rho-r)>\frac{1-\rho}{v}$) for $\theta<\frac{\pi}{2}$ (resp. $\theta\geq \frac{\pi}{2}$), the vehicle is guaranteed to not capture the burst intruders.